top of page

 Fear Often Lives Inside “Someday”

-Someday often carries unspoken fears.
+Someday often carries unspoken fears, like:

-• Being seen trying
+• Fear of being seen trying

-• Making the wrong choice
+• Fear of making the wrong choice

-• Discovering you can’t do it
+• Fear of discovering you can’t do it

 Waiting feels safer than risking disappointment.
 But safety can also become stagnation.